-An Admission, Review, and Dismissal (ARD) Committee includes both school staff and the parents of a student with a disability.
+An ARD Committee includes both school staff and the parents of a student with a disability.
 The ARD Committee is the group that discusses and decides where the student is educated and the type and amount of special education and related services provided.
 For example, if the parents wanted to discuss services for their child who is medically fragile in light of the outbreak, then they may request an ARD Committee meeting.

 Review and Revision of IEPs

 The school and parents must review and update the IEP at least once a year.
 If a change is needed or approved sooner, such as during the same school year, the school and parents must revise the IEP.
 For example, if the school wanted to move a student to a homebound placement because of the outbreak, then the student’s ARD Committee must amend the IEP.

 - Sample Letter of Disagreement and ARD Request (also attached below)

-- Texas Education Agency: COVID-19 and Special Education
+- COVID-19 and Special Education

-- Texas Education Agency: COVID-19 Resources by Region
+- COVID-19 Resources by Region

-- Texas Education Agency: Sign Up for Updates
+- Sign Up for TEA Updates

-- Texas Education Agency: COVID-19 Support and Guidance
+- COVID-19 Support and Guidance

 - Center on Online Learning and Students with Disabilities

-- Office for Civil Rights: Video About Virtual Education Accessibility
+- Video About Virtual Education Accessibility (Office for Civil Rights)

-- Wrights Law: Coronavirus (COVID-19) Closed My Child’s School – Is the School Required to Make Up Missed Services?
+- Coronavirus (COVID-19) Closed My Child’s School – Is the School Required to Make Up Missed Services?
+(Wrights Law)

-- Council of Parent Attorneys and Advocates: Statement on Student Rights Under IDEA During the COVID-19 Outbreak
+- Statement on Student Rights Under IDEA During the COVID-19 Outbreak (Council of Parent Attorneys and Advocates)

-- Council for Exceptional Children: COVID-19 Information for Special Educators
+- COVID-19 Information for Special Educators (Council for Exceptional Children)

-If you have questions or concerns about your rights at College and want to speak with someone, Text: COLLEGE to 512-229-9109 to request someone contact you.
+If you have questions or concerns about your rights at college and want to speak with someone, Text: COLLEGE to 512-229-9109 to request someone contact you.

 Created: March 12, 2020